raibtoffoletto/litteris/README.md

 ```

 ## How to contribute:

-All contributions, code improvements, translation, bug solving, etc. are mostly welcome.
+All contributions, code improvements, translation, bug solving, etc. are defenitly welcome.
 The pull requests should be made to the branch **unstable**.